QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/enumeration/web/katana.md

 * `-jsluice`: investigate `<script>` and JavaScript files using `jsluice`
 * `-xhr-extraction`: in headless mode, extract XHR endpoints

+⚠️ JSLuice cannot be compiled and is disabled on Windows.

 #### Katana — Output Options

 A few options related to the output of the tool: